- Online Renewals

 It is important to have the City business license staff close your account when you are no longer conducting business in the City.
 Failure to notify the City business license staff may result in additional taxes, interest, and penalties being assessed against your account.
 If you have any questions about a business license or renewal, please contact the Finance Department at (510) 747-4851.

 On September 19, 2012, Governor Brown signed into law SB 1186, which adds a state fee of $1 to each application for a local business license or similar instrument or permit, or renewal thereof.
+Effective January 1, 2018, the state fee will increase to $4.
 The purpose is to increase disability access and compliance with construction-related accessibility requirements and to develop educational resources for businesses in order to facilitate compliance with federal and state disability laws, as specified.

 Under federal and state law, compliance with disability access laws is a serious and significant responsibility that applies to all California building owners and tenants with buildings open to the public.
 You may obtain information about your legal obligations and how to comply with disability access laws at the following agencies: